frison/_slash/README.md

-lodash-slash (`_slash`) is a development environment bootstrapper.
-It allows you to build (or utilize the upstreams) container images for your development environment, and then run them in a way that is easy to use and maintain.
+lodash-slash (`_slash`) is a development environment bootstrapper and image publishing framework.
+It allows you to build (or utilize the upstream) container images for your development environment, and then run them in a way that is easy to use and maintain.

 # Usage